leavingheretostay/9cr/README.md

 > *"Just a boy on the yellow brick road, searching for the viz."*

-Personal website of **Nasir Lone** — Physics postgraduate, poet, and developer from Kashmir.
+Personal website of **Nasir Lone** — M.Sc.
+Physics, poet, and developer from Kashmir.

 ---